Luke460/steering-wheel-master/readme.md

 You can also use generated csv files as [***LUT Generator for AC***](https://www.racedepartment.com/downloads/lut-generator-for-ac.9740/) input, but from version v2.2 you can directly generate your lut file from ***Wheel Check Data Aggregator***.

+Keep in mind that my algoritm may not be the same, so the result may change a little as well.

 ![comparison](images/Comparison.png)

 ## DOWNLOADS